VildeBruhn/vildebruhn.github.io/other_resources/contact.md

 This workshop website is developed by Vilde Bruhn Kinneberg and Kjetil Lysne Voje, Natural History Museum, University of Oslo.

-To get in contact or report bugs, please send an email to _v.b.kinneberg@nhm.uio.no_.
+To get in contact or report bugs, please send an email to v.b.kinneberg@nhm.uio.no.